ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-overview.md

 ![{{site.data.keyword.cloud_notm}} for VMware Cloud Foundation overview](../../images/vcf-vpc-v2-overview.svg "{{site.data.keyword.cloud_notm}} for VMware Cloud Foundation overview"){: caption="Figure 1. {{site.data.keyword.cloud_notm}} for VMware Cloud Foundation overview" caption-side="bottom"}

-VMware Cloud Foundation deployments provide a complete set of software-defined services for compute, storage, network security, Kubernetes management, and cloud management.
-It includes VMware vSphere® with VMware Tanzu™, VMware vSAN™, VMware NSX™ Data Center and is managed though vCenter, SDDC manager, HCX, and VMware Aria® Suite (formerly known as VMware vRealize® Suite).
+The VMware Cloud Foundation deployment provides a complete set of software-defined services for compute, storage, network security, Kubernetes management, and cloud management.
+It includes VMware vSphere® with VMware Tanzu™, VMware vSAN™, VMware NSX™ Data Center and it is managed through vCenter Server, SDDC manager, HCX, and VMware Aria® Suite (formerly known as VMware vRealize® Suite).
 The VMware Cloud Foundation management capabilities offer consistent VMware operations across private and public cloud deployments.
-To select an optimal {{site.data.keyword.cloud_notm}} for VMware Cloud Foundation solution for your needs, you can select between VMware Cloud Editions Advanced or Enterprise that provide you access to a unique set of VMware Cloud Foundation capabilities in a bundled form.
+The VMware Cloud Foundation solution provides access to a unique set of VMware Cloud Foundation capabilities in a bundled form.

 {{site.data.keyword.cloud}} for VMware Cloud Foundation automation provisions the required underlying infrastructure components in your own {{site.data.keyword.vpc_short}}, which is under your own control.
 The {{site.data.keyword.cloud_notm}} bare metal servers for {{site.data.keyword.vpc_short}} provide you with compute capacity provisioned in minutes.
 By using {{site.data.keyword.vpc_full}} as the underlying infrastructure, the deployment happens in an agile way inside a secure and logically isolated virtual network by using a private IP address space that you can define.